What is the Firstline programme?

 What makes the Firstline programme unique?

-The Firstline programme has been tailored for those in this role and their context, and is the only programme in England that carefully distinguishes between leadership and management.
+The Firstline programme has been tailored for first line social work managers and their context, and is the only programme in England that carefully distinguishes between leadership and management.
 Seven core leadership capabilities (designed specifically for children’s social work) sit at the heart of the programme content, all of which are anchored around resilience and self-reflexivity.

 Over the course of the 10-months, Firstline leaders develop these capabilities to improve the quality of: their supervision, oversight and observation of social work practice; their ability to provide feedback and manage performance; and their willingness to take responsibility to influence change within the organisations they work in.
-The programme also has a key focus on developing the confidence of managers’ leadership skills and providing the space and coaching to hone their personal leadership style.
+The programme also has a key focus on developing confidence, leadership skills and providing the space and coaching to hone their personal leadership style.

 Applying for the Firstline programme